kshitizs11/kshitizs11/README.md

 - 🔭I am an undergraduate 3'rd Year student at <b>Dr Akhilesh Das Gupta Institute Of Technology & Management,Delhi </b> <br>
     pursuing Bachelor of Engineering in Information Technology.I am highly enthusiastic in learning new technology<br>
-    and exploring new things.I love to explore technology which are related to Space,Artificial Intelligence and Computer Science.<br>
+    and exploring new things.I love to explore technology which are related to Space,Artificial Intelligence and Science.<br>😍.
-    I love to explore technology which are related to Space,Artificial Intelligence and Computer Science 😍.
 ## 🎯 What I,am Currently Working on:
 - 🌱 I am Data science, Web Development , Software development & Computer Vision Enthusiast and working on and learning in these domains.